babybeluga1980/documentation/Welcome-to-our-beta-program.md

-We welcome your feedback and very much would like to here from you.
+* We welcome your feedback and very much would like to here from you.

-You can reach us via our marketplace home page [link]
+* You can reach us via our marketplace home page [link]

-File issues at github [link]
+* File issues and enhancements requests on [GitHub](https://github.com/earlyai/earlyai-vscode-release/issues)

-or email us at [support@startearly.ai](mailto:support@startearly.ai)
+* Or email us at [support@startearly.ai](mailto:support@startearly.ai)

 ## how can i join the private beta